danilw/godot-utils-and-other/README.md

 *Licence:* Volumetric_Lights code, include shaders do not have any Licence. *No licence*.
 Use it as you wish.

 to **remove Disk behind objects** read line 57 in [shaders/vulume_lights.shader](https://github.com/danilw/godot-utils-and-other/blob/master/Volumetric_Lights/shaders/vulume_lights.shader#L57) and set `depth_mult` value to 10 if you need.
-This Volumetric light good if you ut it inside of something, like box or sphere, light from flat objects does have limitations.
+This Volumetric light good if you put it inside of something, like box or sphere, light from flat objects does have limitations.

 ___